Keep Water Off Your Pool Cover

 Make sure there aren't any kinks in the hose that could prevent the pump from doing its job.
 If you're using an extension cord, be sure to position the cords so that the point where the power cord plug and extension cord are joined is not submerged in water.
 These plugs are not waterproof, so they should not be left in water due to the risk of electrocution.

 Once you're finished prepping and placing your pump, you're ready to plug in and start pumping some water.
-How you use your pump will depend on the style you chose.

 Some have auto-off switches and can be left unattended.
 If the pool cover pump does not have an auto-off switch it must be monitored and unplugged once the pump starts sucking air.

 Another factor to consider is how many gallons per minute (GPM) the pump moves.
 If your pump is designed to handle more GPM, you may want to keep a closer eye on it, as it'll finish the job sooner.
-If your pump is designed to handle very few GPM, you may be able to step away and check back.
+If your pump is designed to handle very few GPM, you may be able to step away and check back later.

 When you first start using your pump, you may want to monitor things more closely until you're more familiar with how it operates.
 And be certain not to leave your pump out during extremely cold weather.
 Freezing water can damage the pump, and damage due to freezing is never covered under manufacturer warranties.